workshop & lectures

 Direct from my book Free Range Triangles, AQS, 2015, students will learn my easy technique for making Wild Goose Chase blocks.
 But I have a surprise addition that will add a new twist to this classic block.
 Learn how to make more than one size goose at the same time!!

 Material List: Sewing machine, basic sewing supplies, rotary cutter, mat, 6"x12" ruler, copy paper and pencil.
 Fabrics in desired color choices.
 Solid color background fabric that will contrast against the geese.
+Or light background and dark color for geese.
+You want the geese to stand out.

 The Art of Applique Lecture and Trunk Show